 It can be challenging to demonstrate to a workers’ compensation insurance company that an event that caused your psychiatric injury meets the criteria established by this.
 The experts at an Encino psychiatric workplace injury law firm can help you document your experiences and their impact on you to build a stronger case.

 If you even suspect you have reason to file a workers’ compensation claim due to a psychiatric injury, meet with a qualified Encino psychiatric injury attorney.
 Their expertise will help you better understand whether you have grounds to seek compensation.

 Psychiatric injuries can have a wide variety of symptoms, including:

 That said, asking yourself these questions now can provide you with some sense of whether you have a case:

-If you are experiencing any of the above symptoms then it is likely helpful for you to seek professional health from a mental health expert.
-And if you believe your work has exposed you to a significant level of stress contributing to your psychiatric symptoms then you should contact our office for advice on a potential workers’ compensation claim.
+If you are experiencing any of the above symptoms, then it is likely helpful for you to seek professional health from a mental health expert.
+Suppose you believe your work has exposed you to a significant level of stress contributing to your psychiatric symptoms.
+In that case, you should contact our office for advice on a potential workers’ compensation claim.

-Although proving you deserve compensation for a psychiatric injury resulting from work-related trauma may seem challenging, a lawyer can help you show you are genuinely eligible for workers’ compensation benefits, including medical care, temporary disability wage replacement and permanent disability monetary settlement, and even assistance in changing careers.
-To learn more about how our Encino psychiatric workplace injury attorneys at the Law Offices of Kropach & Kropach can help, contact us online or call us at 818-609-7005 to schedule your free consultation.
+Although proving you deserve compensation for a psychiatric injury resulting from work-related trauma may seem challenging, a lawyer can help you show you are genuinely eligible for workers’ compensation benefits, including medical care, temporary disability wage replacement, permanent disability monetary settlement, and even assistance in changing careers.
+To learn more about how our Encino psychiatric workplace injury attorneys at the Law Offices of Kropach & Kropach can help, contact us online or at 818-609-7005 to schedule your free consultation.